tube42/SystemInfo/README.rst

 --------
 For the latest stable version, please check the Nokia Store.

-Version v0.5.2 for developers is available `Here`_.
+Build v0.5.2 for developers is available `Here`_.
+If you have the Nokia Store version you must uninstall it first :(

  .. _Here: http://tube42.github.io/systeminfo/bin/systeminfo_0.5.2_armel.deb